zoltan-baba/devcenter-sandbox/_articles/en/tutorials/vpn-configuration.md

 To connect to a VPN, you need to:

-1. Install and configure the required VPN components
+1. Install and configure the required VPN components.
-2. Connect to the VPN
+2. Connect to the VPN.

 You can configure and connect a VPN anywhere in your Workflow - BEFORE you would use the VPN connection, of course.
 For example, if you require a VPN connection to access your repository, you have to connect before the `Git Clone` Step.